-The scientific field – and within the thematic framework of CCS this means the earth sciences – is partly populated by communicators and communication tools of limited professional standard.
+The scientific field – and within the thematic framework of CCS this essentially means the earth sciences – is partly populated by communicators and communication tools that possess limited professional standards (Höhn, 2011).
 Still, only a relatively small number of research institutions maintain professional outreach offices specialized in earth sciences to communicate complex and multilayered topics.
 At the same time, energy companies, while they contain well-staffed professional communication offices, have exhibited only low-level enthusiasm for outreach related to CCS.
 Their reticence has been motivated by the fickle actions of and lack of support from the third stakeholder group: the political arena.
 Without a fixed legal framework for investing in CCS, companies have understandably shied away from engaging in public debates about it.
-CCS-related communication as triggered by politics has also not occurred because of internal disagreements within parties and between the state and federal political levels (Heisterkamp, 2010).
-The effectiveness of CCS-related communication has been demonstrated by NGOs in relation to planned but later canceled projects in Hürth and Schleswig-Holstein, as well as the wave of protests that accompanied CCS projects in eastern Germany.
+CCS-related communication, as triggered by politics, has also not occurred because of internal disagreements within parties and between the state and federal political levels (Heisterkamp, 2010).
+The effectiveness of CCS-related communication has been demonstrated by NGOs in relation to projects that were planned but later canceled in Hürth (North Rhine-Westphalia) and along the Schleswig-Holstein coastline, as well as the wave of protests that accompanied CCS projects in eastern Germany.
 Here, NGOs such as Greenpeace and the BUND used established tools to engage the public in their strong campaigns against CCS.
 One of the most successful models for achieving this included the use of powerful frameworks in CCS-related communication focused on emotions.
-The 2013 article by Greenpeace titled “Death from the Chimney: How Coal-Powered Energy Ruins our Health” (“Tod aus dem Schlot – Wie Kohlekraftwerke unsere Gesundheit ruinieren”) (Greenpeace, 2013) provides an example of the utilization of the emotional framework.
+The 2013 article by Greenpeace titled “Death from the Chimney: How Coal-Powered Energy Ruins our Health” (“Tod aus dem Schlot – Wie Kohlekraftwerke unsere Gesundheit ruinieren”; Greenpeace, 2013) provides an example of the utilization of the emotional framework.

-Science communication has meanwhile faced a dilemma, namely that, as part of the scientific tradition, science communication is strongly aligned with factual information rather than emotion.
+Science communication has meanwhile faced a dilemma: as part of the scientific tradition, science communication is strongly aligned with factual information rather than emotion.
 Even more problematically, Dunwoody and Peters address a potential “systematic misconception of the recipients’ interests” (Dunwoody & Peters, 1993, p.
 334) by the scientific field, since appeals to emotion as well as storytelling techniques are used by the media.
 At the same time, the cognitive components of communication are neglected in favor of affective communication.
-Therefore, since recipients can decide individually whence to get their information, journalistic representations of science have become the favored source to obtain factual information because affective communication deals with topicality.
+Therefore, since recipients can decide individually whence to get their information, journalistic representations of science have become the favored source to obtain factual information, since affective communication deals with topicality.
 If the scientific field were to switch to using emotion-based communication, familiar communication patterns would be abandoned.
 How this would affect levels of acceptance and the legitimacy of science among the public cannot be foreseen; therefore, science is trapped in “emotionless communication” behavior.
-At the same time, the media follows internal systems of logic that are resampled in the news value model.
+At the same time, the media follows internal systems of logic that are resampled in the news value model (Galtung & Runge 1965; Kepplinger & Ehmig 2006) .
 The selection of “newsworthy” content obviously results in an overemphasis on risk that overrides the factual communication of science.
 The transformation of cognitive information into affective communication is boosted by science PR.
 Because science PR is in competition with PR efforts from other societal arenas, such as politics, sports, the economy, and others, it seems reasonable for science PR to use selection processes similar to those of the media.
-Thus, science PR has already increased science communication’s focus on risk and benefit, on demands and expectations, while the recipient expects factual information and research-based information from science to inform their individual interpretative and decision-making processes.
+Thus, science PR has already increased science communication’s focus on risk and benefit, on demands and expectations, while the recipient expects factual and research-based information from science to inform their individual interpretative and decision-making processes.

 2 Analysis design